-The secret to making the best giblet gravy, just the way grandma used to, is that paper-wrapped prize that comes inside of every whole turkey or chicken, the giblet bag!
-Combined with a few simple ingredients you can prepare giblet gravy like a pro.
+The secret to making the best giblet gravy is in that paper-wrapped prize that comes inside every whole turkey or chicken, the giblet bag!

 How to Make Giblet Gravy

 A perfectly delicious side dish to serve with Thanksgiving or Christmas dinner.
 Here’s how to make a simple giblet gravy recipe.

 - Combine giblets, broth, herbs, and veggies.
 Simmer over medium heat (do not boil).
 Strain giblet broth, reserving both the giblets and the broth.